 Gesundes Kinzigtal Integrated Care - what is it about ?

 In general, the goal of integrated care systems is to improve the cooperation of health care providers within and between different health care sectors.
-First of all, integrated care projects attempt (i) to improve and intensify the cooperation between general practitioners (family physicians), specialists, and representatives of other health professions such as physio- or psychotherapists as well as (ii) to optimize the coordination of ambulatory (outpatient) care and hospital (inpatient) care.
+First of all, integrated care projects attempt (i) to improve and intensify the cooperation between general practitioners (family physicians), specialists, and other health professionals such as physio- or psychotherapists, as well as (ii) to optimize the coordination of ambulatory (outpatient) care and hospital (inpatient) care.

 This is to result in a better-coordinated health care and thus in a better quality of health services, leading to improved health outcomes.
 As a rule, a second goal of integrated care is to overcome the economic inefficiencies of the traditionally fragmented health system, resulting from a poor coordination of service interfaces between general and specialised care as well as between inpatient and outpatient care.
-Very often, the traditional reimbursement systems, usually leading to the conservation of the fragmented sectors (and the corresponding vested interests), are reorganized or at least modified when an integrated care system is established.
+Very often, the traditional reimbursement systems, usually leading to the conservation of fragmentation (and to corresponding vested interests), are reorganized or at least modified when an integrated care system is established.

 Why is there an external evaluation of Gesundes Kinzigtal Integrated Care?

 When new ideas are implemented into everyday life, the results are not foreseeable in every important aspect.
 This truism holds in particular when new ideas are implemented within the framework of complex social systems – like e.g. health care systems.
 In such cases a professional evaluation of the results is adequate, evaluating e.g. which goals have been realized (and to what extent) and which unintended or even undesirable side effects have developed.